jaime-galiana/automated-CFD-ASO-with-SU2/README.md

 To leverage the AD capabilities in SU2 for shape optimization, it is necessary to compile SU2 with these features enabled.
 Unfortunately, the process of compiling SU2 on an HPC system can be complex and lacks comprehensive documentation.
 The following script provides a way to compile the source code on the Imperial HPC system with these features enabled.

 #### 3.2.1.
+Modify the --prefix=/path/to/install/directory with the desired installation directory.

+#### 3.2.2.
 Submit this scrtip to HPC system using the following command:

 ```bash
 qsub submit_compileSU2.pbs
 ```

-#### 3.2.2.
+#### 3.2.3.
 Grant execution permissions to the SU2 executables:

 ```bash
 chmod +x SU2_CFD SU2_GEO SU2_DEF SU2_SOL SU2_CFD_AD SU2_DOT_AD